AvidlyWordPress/avidly-block-dynamic/README.md

 ### block.json
 - Canonical way to register block types.
 Read details from <a href="https://developer.wordpress.org/block-editor/reference-guides/block-api/block-metadata/">Block Editor Handbook</a>.

-### Translating
+### Translating with WP CLI
-- Go to plugin folder with terminal: `cd app/public/wp-content/plugins/your-plugin-name`
+- Go to plugin folder with terminal: `cd wp-content/plugins/your-plugin-name`
 - Create or update POT file: `npm run make-pot`
 - Open your PO file(s) with PoEdit & update the content from POT file and make your translations changes.
 - Create or update JSON translations file: `npm run make-json`